-On September 28, 2021, we closed a financing transaction with a leading healthcare fund (the "Purchaser").
+On September 28, 2021, we closed a financing transaction with the Selling Securityholder (the "Purchaser").
 Under the terms of the financing, we received \$2,500,000 from the Purchaser and in exchange issued the Purchaser an 18% Original Issue Discount Convertible Debenture in the principal amount of \$3,048,780.50 (the "Debenture") and a Common Stock Purchase Warrant to purchase up to 1,219,512 shares of our common stock.